adobe/aem-upload/README.md

             <td>function</td>
             <td>
                 When performing a deep upload, the tool will create assets in AEM that match local files being uploaded.
-The tool will "cleanse" the file names of certain characters when creating node names for each asset.
+The tool will "clean" the file names of certain characters when creating node names for each asset.
                 <br/>
                 <br/>
-                This option allows customization of the functionality that cleanses the file's name.
+                This option allows customization of the functionality that cleans the file's name.
 The option should be a <code>function</code>.
-It will receive a single argument value: the name of the file to be cleansed.
-The return value of the function should be a <code>Promise</code>, which should resolve with the cleansed asset name.
+It will receive a single argument value: the name of the file to be cleaned.
+The return value of the function should be a <code>Promise</code>, which should resolve with the clean asset name.
                 <br/>
                 <br/>
                 The default functionality will replace any of